Video marketing has exploded over the last several years, and it’s only going to increase in the future.

 Instead of showing all those things, focus on their common denominator: the quality of your product.

-I’d recommending either shooting only the manufacturing process, which will allow you to explain what’s happening and what the result is.
+I’d recommend either shoot only the manufacturing process, which will allow you to explain what’s happening and what the result is.

 Or, use animation to show the multiple elements of your product and explain to viewers why each element is important.

 Whatever medium you choose, remember to only serve one ultimate purpose.
-Even if you're talking about a couple different things, it should all fall under 1 theme.
+Even if you're talking about a couple different things, it should all fall under one theme.

 I was recently clicking through the websites of a hardware manufacturer.
 When I came to the contact page, I was stunned to see a video!